The nimbleMacros package has two goals:

 when you use the same index in multiple nested loops.
 For example,

-shown above was a square
+suppose the parameter mu shown above was a square

 matrix.